domino14/cesars-blog/content/about.md

 César fell in love with technology at the tender age of 8, while a child in his native Caracas, Venezuela.
 His older brother had a Casio calculator and through trial and error, César figured out how to program it to play a simple number guessing game.
 He also ended up draining his brother's calculator battery before a big test, much to his brother's dismay.

-César fell in love again in a different way many years later, and he currently lives in New Jersey with his beautiful wife and most amazing little boy in the world.
+César fell in love again in a different way many years later, and he currently lives in New Jersey with his beautiful wife and most amazing little boy and baby girl in the world.

 ![](/images/babybun.jpg)